- Expertly Crafted

 Some 1,240km in length, the Austral Highway was built by the Chilean military in the 1970s to counter Argentinean encroachment into the Chilean side of Patagonia.
 The terrain is so unforgiving it took the army 10 years to build a gravel version of the road, while attempts to pave it from end-to-end continue to this day.
 And some of the fjords that bypass the Austral are so wide and rise so steeply from the sea that they were impossible to bridge.
 So engineers hatched a Plan B: fleets of fast and modern vehicle ferries, the first of which I come across at Punto Arenas at the Austral’s 50km mark.
 A few minutes after I arrive, so does a ferry, and I’m waved on board for a swift albeit rocky crossing to the other side.

-At dusk, I arrive at Hornopirén, departure point for the second ferry – a four-hour 60km long crossing.
+At dusk, I arrive at Hornopirén, the departure point for the second ferry – a four-hour 60km long crossing.
 Originally, I’d planned to spend the night here.
 But when I reach the terminal I learn rough seas had prevented the vessel from docking until moments ago, and some travellers had been waiting two days to cross.
 Not wanting to suffer the same fate, I buy a ticket and hop aboard.

 It’s midnight and raining heavily when I disembark on the bank of an epic fjord marking the border if Pumalin National Park – Chile’s home of the puma.
-With the park office is closed.
+With the park, the office is closed.
 I have no option but to pitch my tent where I stand and hope the big cats don’t visit me in the night.

 Another day and morning pass before the rain clears and a rainbow appears over the fjord – a sign, if I ever saw one, to ride like the wind.
 I spend the rest of the day charging along a muddy track bordered by 3,000-year-old Alcerces hardwood trees and giant sub-tropical ferns.
 The mist comes and goes like spirits, exposing heavily forested hills, ridges and distant peaks.
 Condors fly overhead in slow, concentric circles.
 Waterfalls kiss the road.

-At nightfall, I reach Chaitén, a coal mining town cut straight out of spaghetti Western with Spanish subtitled.
-Ten years ago, Mount Chaitén, a nearby strata-volcano, erupted for the first time in 9,500 years and sent lava gushing through main street, obliterating half the town.
+At nightfall, I reach Chaitén, a coal-mining town cut straight out of spaghetti Western with Spanish subtitled.
+Ten years ago, Mount Chaitén, a nearby strata-volcano, erupted for the first time in 9,500 years and sent lava gushing through the main street, obliterating half the town.
 Few permanent structures have been built since, as though the locals can’t be bothered in case the volcano erupts again.
 After stopping off at a shabby wooden store for some piping hot empanadas (handmade meat and onion pies), I zoom into history.

 Towns and villages become fewer and further in between.
 The next, Puyuhuapi, looks like it belongs in the Swiss Alps – a sheltered waterfront town with A-frame houses founded in the 19th-century by German immigrants.
 My guidebook tells me a massive glacier literally hangs between a gap in the mountains a few hours walk from here – a “must do” for travellers on the Austral Highway.
 But I have no time for such trivialities.
 In Patagonia, they say “if you hurry, you lose time”, but I simply can’t restrain myself.